astorDev/backi/postgres/for-update-article/index.md

  Unlocked rows count: 900
  Unlocked rows count: 900
 ```

+As you might see, the lock never ended, since we've never disposed the transaction in any way.
+But what will happen if we dispose only the `Db` and not the transaction:

 ```csharp
 await using var db = Db.Create(useLogger: false);
 _ = db.Database.BeginTransaction();
 ```

+Well, it seems like this will still unlock our rows:

 ```text
  Starting Lock Hundred
  Finished Lock Hundred Query, Sleeping